 A RelayState is an HTTP parameter that can be included as part of the SAML request and SAML response.
 In an SP-initiated login flow, the SP can set the RelayState parameter in the SAML request with additional information about the request.
 A SAML IDP, upon receiving the SAML request, will take the RelayState value and simply attach it back as a HTTP parameter in the SAML response after the user has been authenticated.
 This way, when the round trip completes, the SP can use the RelayState information to get additional context about the initial SAML authentication request.

-In the case of a deeplink, the SP will set the RelayState of the SAML request with the deep-link value.
+In the case of a deep link, the SP sets the RelayState of the SAML request with the deep-link value.
 When the SAML response comes back, the SP can use the RelayState value and take the authenticated user to the right resource.
-Here is an example of the flow.

 As discussed before, the SP needs the IDP configuration in order to complete the SAML setup.
 While many ISVs choose to do this via support and email, the better way to do this is by exposing a self-service admin page for your customer’s IT administrator to enable SAML.
 SAML supports metadata on both the IDP and SP side.
 One way to configure the IDP/SP relationship on the SP side is to build the ability to receive an IDP metadata file and the ability to generate an SP metadata file for consumption by the IDP.
 This is the preferred method.